B077AS/komm/README.md

 **How the client joins a community server:**

-1. You log in to the hub once — sessions are ES384-signed JWTs, and the refresh token is stored locally so the app signs you back in on startup.
+1. You log in to the hub once - sessions are ES384-signed JWTs, and the refresh token is stored locally so the app signs you back in on startup.
 2. When you open a community, the client asks the hub for a ticket.
 The hub verifies your membership, checks the server is online and its certificate isn't revoked, and issues a short-lived (**60 s**) single-purpose JWT ticket.
-3. The client connects **directly** to that community's server with the ticket — over TLS: the server presents a certificate signed by the hub's CA, and the client verifies it belongs to exactly that installation (the client fetches the hub CA once per session over the hub's regular HTTPS).
-It then receives the server's own session tokens, and from that point the hub is out of the loop — every message and voice packet flows straight between you and the community's hardware.
+3. The client connects **directly** to that community's server with the ticket - over TLS: the server presents the certificate the hub issued it, and the client checks it belongs to exactly that installation by matching its `CN` against the hub's CA (fetched once per session from `GET /api/auth/ca`).
+The ticket is what authenticates the client, at the application layer.
+It then receives the server's own session tokens, and from that point the hub is out of the loop - every message and voice packet flows straight between you and the community's hardware.
+4. Separately, the server keeps a **persistent, genuinely mutual TLS** connection to the hub (`/ws/installations`): both sides present the certificate from the bootstrap step above, so each authenticates the other.
+This is the channel the hub uses to proxy permission checks and moderation events through to an online installation.

 ### Two connections, one client

 The `ServiceContainer` holds two independent connection stacks:

-- **`HubConnection`** — always available after login.
+- **`HubConnection`** - always available after login.
 HTTP client + token manager + services for your account, friends, DMs, server directory and GIF search, plus the hub WebSocket (`AppWebSocketClient`) for real-time friend/DM/status events.
-- **`InstallationConnection`** — created when you enter a community server.
+- **`InstallationConnection`** - created when you enter a community server.
 A separate HTTP client and token manager for that server's REST API, plus its own WebSocket (`InstallationWsClient`) for channel messages, voice presence, typing, reactions, permission changes and moderation events.

-Both WebSockets speak the same envelope format — `{ "type": "WS_MESSAGE_TYPE", "payload": {...} }` — and dispatch each message type to a registered handler (70+ handlers under `websocket/handlers/`).
+Both WebSockets speak the same envelope format - `{ "type": "WS_MESSAGE_TYPE", "payload": {...} }` - and dispatch each message type to a registered handler (70+ handlers under `websocket/handlers/`).

 ### Voice & media

 Voice and video run on a dedicated daemon thread (`webrtc-mta-thread`) using native WebRTC ([webrtc-java](https://github.com/devopvoid/webrtc-java)) with LiveKit signaling against the SFU embedded in each komm-server.
 Joining or leaving a voice channel is a WebSocket message; media flows peer-to-SFU directly.

-On Linux, screen sharing works natively on Wayland via webrtc-java's built-in PipeWire/xdg-desktop-portal support — no XWayland workarounds needed.
+On Linux, screen sharing works natively on Wayland via webrtc-java's built-in PipeWire/xdg-desktop-portal support - no XWayland workarounds needed.

 ### The audio pipeline

-Your microphone doesn't go straight to the network — every 20 ms frame runs through a DSP chain on its own processing thread:
+Your microphone doesn't go straight to the network - every 20 ms frame runs through a DSP chain on its own processing thread:

 ```
 mic ─► capture ─► AEC3 ─► RNNoise / WebRTC-NS ─► AGC2 ─► Silero VAD ─► WebRTC track ─► SFU